 Food at String Camp

-Jaime & Alex Steed return this year to bring you three delicious, balanced meals each day, complete with local farm fresh ingredients.
+Alex Steed returns this year to bring you three delicious, balanced meals each day, complete with local farm fresh ingredients.
 And there’s snacks!
 Many campers have said that the meals at The Farmer’s Belly, with all their camp comrades, were some of the best times at camp.

 Jams at String Camp

-Each night a group of instructors will lead three different jams where everyone is encouraged to name songs, lead, solo, or just strum along.
+Each night a group of instructors will lead a beginner jam where everyone is encouraged to name songs, lead, solo, or just strum along.
 It is a great opportunity to practice fluidity and structured creativity on the fly!
 There will also be a songwriters meetup & circle each night for songwriters to share their own work.
 Other jams are encouraged and given space at camp but are not led by instructors.There will also be other evening activities!

 Age and Background of Campers?

 We have an enormous age range at camp, from 12-80!
 However most people fall under the 45-70 age range, and the next largest group is ages 25-45.
-We typically have between 10-15 children under the age of 18 each year.
+We typically have between 15-20 children under the age of 18 each year.
 Most campers come from New England, although some come as far as Australia!
 Each person comes to camp with a diverse background of experiences, knowledge and questions, which help to foster the deep sense of community and active learning that makes camp special.
 Campers are taught by level, not by age.

 Includes all meals and your festival pass!